JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 26th/lectures/loops.md

 Using loops we can automate and repeat tasks in a very short amount of time.

 # For Loop
-A for loop lets you use each item in a single list one at a time, which is great for performing actions a certain number of times.
+A for loop lets you use each item one at a time, which is great for performing actions a certain number of times.

 With for loops the repeated execution of code based on a loop counter or loop variable.
 This means that for loops are used most often when the number of iterations is known before entering the loop.